 - ENGR 102 (3 cr hr)

-Students who start in Engineering Tracks 2 and 3 need to take pre-requisite courses before taking some of these courses, which may require additional time to complete these requirements and move to their engineering discipline major.
 Additionally, while not required, it is recommended that students complete MATH 156 and PHYS 111 during their first year, if possible.
-FEP academic advisor are available to help students determine the courses to take each term to reach their engineering major as quickly as possible.
+Academic advisors are available to help students determine the courses to take each term to reach their engineering major as quickly as possible.

 Suggested Course Schedules

 The Fundamentals of Engineering Program provides our students with high levels of academic support/study resources.
-The Eugene V. Cilento Learning Center is open, physically and/or virtually, five days a week and provides assistance in all typical first-year math and science courses.
+The Eugene V. Cilento Learning Center is open five days a week and provides assistance in all typical first-year math, engineering, and science courses.
 Tutoring resources are also available in the WVU Math and Chemistry Learning Centers.
 A list of private tutors is available upon request.

 Choosing Your Major